vgiles/acmc21-website/static/proceedings/proceedings-print.md

 music, I will put post-political critique and cybernetic systems in conversation with the aesthetic consequences of rupture and refusal

-# Ode to My Frayed Nerves: Exploring Physical Trauma through Gestural Control in Surround Sound Environments.
+# Sophie Rose: Ode to My Frayed Nerves: Exploring Physical Trauma through Gestural Control in Surround Sound Environments.

-### Sophie Rose

 ## Abstract